nashville-software-school/client-side-mastery/book-2-glassdale-pd/chapters/GLASSDALE_CRIMINAL_API.md

 ## Introduction

-> While you are still getting settled at your new desk and Brady finally figured out how to get into your laptop, you walk over to your captain's door and rap your knuckles on it confidently.
+> While you are still getting settled at your new desk and waiting for Brady to finally figure out how to get into your laptop, you walk over to your captain's door and rap your knuckles on it confidently.
 >
 > Silence...
 >